html-project/Html-Project/README.md

 > bash
 >
 > firefox
+Usage:
 # Usage

 Clone this repository:
 > git clone https://github.com/zixuan75/html_project.git

-Please sure to be use the local testing server to the port 3000 (localhost:3000/): [Set up a local testing server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
+Please sure to be use the local testing server to the port 3000 (localhost:3000/): [Set up a local testing server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server):

+#### Python 2
+> python -m SimpleHTTPServer 3000
+#### Python 3
+> python -m http.server 3000

 If you don't setup a local testing server, you should add *your file usage* to your computer and follow those steps:
 #### Linux/macOS:
 Type on your browser's search text area:
 > file:///